iotaxi/AppliedMaths/_posts/2021-09-15-day1-counting.md

 How many integers are there between 1 and 10, inclusive of both 1 and 10?
 The answer is clearly 10.

-How many integers are there between 6 and 10, inclusive of both 6 and 10?
-The answer is 5.

 How many integers are there between 1 and n, inclusive of both 1 and n?
 The answer is n.